 A Pilgrimage Unlike Any Other

-This Memorial Day weekend, wounded and disabled American military veterans are traveling to Lourdes, France, as part of the 55th International Military Pilgrimage.
+Over the next week, wounded and disabled American military veterans, along with volunteers, will be traveling to Lourdes, France, as part of the 57th International Military Pilgrimage.

 Sponsored by the Archdiocese for the Military Services and the Knights of Columbus, the pilgrimage is a time for healing, both spiritually and physically, in the sacred waters of the grotto and the surrounding atmosphere.